 And private employees who happen to do any work for a public company is subject to SOX’s whistleblower provisions, which could have vast and far-reaching implications.

-How Hotlines Offer Whistleblower Protection for Private Companies
+How Hotlines Lower Whistleblower Risk for Private Companies

 Whistleblower hotlines give compliance departments the ability to get far ahead of any potential lawsuit.